 If you’re willing to buy a ticket at full price, you may be able to get the second one for free (or close to it).
-However be careful, because there are lot of BOGO scams out there.
+However be careful, because there are lot of scams out there.

 As far as legit companion airfare deals, here are a couple…

-The Platinum Card® from American Express: The $450 annual fee won’t be worth it for 95% of people.
+The Platinum Card® from American Express: The $450 annual fee won’t be worth it for everyone.
 But if you have high income and typically fly first class when traveling internationally, then seriously consider it.
 With the card you get companion airfare on nearly 20 participating airlines when you buy a regular priced business or first class ticket for an international flight thru American Express.
 Check out my review for more info.
 Terms and Restrictions apply.